hanabi/hanabi.github.io/docs/extras/special-bluffs.md

   - The closest 4 to being playable is the red 4, so Bob knows that the 4 in his hand is probably a red 4.
   - Since Bob does not see any red 3's, Bob knows he must have the red 3, and he blind-plays his *Finesse Position* card.
 It is a blue 1 and successfully plays.
   - Bob now knows that he was *Bluffed* by Alice and that the 4 in his hand is exactly red 4.
 - Doing a *Self-Bluff* on a player with a color clue is a bit more weird.
-On the face of it, a *Self Color Bluff* would be nonsensical, since the receiving player would have negative color on the card that they are blind-playing - they would explicitly know that the blind-card cannot possibly match.
+On the face of it, a *Self Color Bluff* would be nonsensical, since the receiving player would have negative color on the card that they are blind-playing - they would explicitly know that the blind-card cannot possibly "connect".
 - Nonetheless, we agree that in this situation, players should blind-play a card anyway as a *Known Bluff*.
 - For example, in a 3-player game:
   - Red 2 is played on the stacks.